kubernetes/community/contributors/design-proposals/auth/bound-service-account-tokens.md

 Tokens issued from this API may be bound to a Kubernetes object in the same namespace as the service account.
 The name, group, version, kind and uid of the object will be embedded as claims in the issued token.
 A token bound to an object will only be valid for as long as that object exists.
+The token will contain which container the request comes from if ContainerName was specified.
+ContainerName will only be valid when BoundObjectReference.Kind is 'Pod'.

 Only a subset of object kinds will support object binding.
 Initially the only kinds that will be supported are: